hedgedoc/hedgedoc/README.md

 best performance, minimized and the filenames include a hash value of the content.
 Don't edit them by hand!

 You can run the production build using the built-in server with `yarn start`.
+You MUST provide the environment variable `HD_EDITOR_BASE_URL` with protocol, domain and (if needed) path (e.g. `http://127.0.0.1:3001/`) so the app knows under which URL it is available in the browser.
+You can also provide `HD_RENDERER_BASE_URL` if the renderer should use another domain than the editor.
+This is recommended for security reasons but not mandatory.

 ## UI Test